-Although there are many reasons why it might be running slower than it used to, most of the computers we see in our computer repair business have been slow for months and are caused by the common problems reviewed below which bring together in one place a number of topics we have featured recently:
+Although there are many reasons why it might be running slower than it used to, most of the PCs we see in our repair business have been slow for months and are caused by the common problems reviewed below which bring together in one place a number of topics we have featured recently:

 Problem 1 – Too Many Temporary Files.
 Solution: Easy fix, free, minor improvement in speed.

 Temporary files can slow down Windows and other programs (because they have to load up thousands of these useless files every time they start).
 If you have never deleted them you may have thousands of these stored on your PC.
 Delete them by following our guide to delete temporary files with Ccleaner.
 It is worth doing this on at least a monthly basis.

 Problem 2 – Too Many Programs Running at Startup.
 Solution: Medium fix, free, potentially significant improvement in speed.